munificent/craftinginterpreters/book/statements-and-state.md

 <aside name="pure">

-I find it delightful that the same group of people who pride themselves on dispassionate logic are also the ones who can't resist emotionally-loaded terms for their work: "pure", "side effect", "lazy", "persistent", "first-class", "higher-order".
+I find it delightful that the same group of people who pride themselves on dispassionate logic are also the ones who can't resist emotionally loaded terms for their work: "pure", "side effect", "lazy", "persistent", "first-class", "higher-order".